isayaexavery/weathertz/README.md

 # weathertz

-This web app developed using HTML,CSS, JavaScript and Python.
+This web app developed using HTML,CSS, JavaScript and Python (with flask framework).
 Is an app for showing weather data of Tanzania`s region.